13th International Hemp Building Symposium Program

 12:30 – 1:00 p.m.
 Panel discussion

 12:30 – 1:00 p.m.
-Panel discussion with Dr. EShrar Latif, lead by Liam Donohoe, Technological University Dublin, UK Hempcrete.
+Panel discussion with speakers from the Scientific Session, lead by Liam Donohoe, Technological University Dublin, UK Hempcrete.

 1:00 – 2:00 p.m.
 Lunch